 ()

-Non-alcoholic fatty liver disease (NAFLD) is the term for a range of conditions caused by the built up of fat in the liver.
+Non-alcoholic fatty liver disease (NAFLD) (and recently modified to be known also as Metabolic-dysfunction Associated Fatty Liver Disease) is the term for a range of conditions caused by the build-up of fat in the liver.
 A healthy liver should contain little or no fat.
-Early stage NAFLD does not usually cause any harm, but can lead to serious liver damage if it gets worse.
+The prevalence has been shown to be around 10-20% of the population (in USA).
+Early stages of NAFLD do not usually cause any harm, but when left untreated, can lead to serious liver damage when the condition gets worse.
 Having high level of fats in your liver is associated with an increased risk of diabetes, heart attacks and strokes, again pointing towards metabolic syndrome.
-If detected and managed at an early stage it is possible to prevent the progression and even reverse the process.
+If detected and managed at an early stage, it is possible to prevent the progression and even reverse the process.
+This is important because severe NAFLD is associated with a higher mortality and at earlier age.

 Stages of NAFLD

-NAFLD develops in four main stages.
-Most people will only develop the first stage though some will progress if they have a poor lifestyle.
+There are 4 main stages of NAFLD.
+Most people will only develop the first stage BUT some will progress if they continue to lead unhealthy sedentary lifestyles.

 Image Source : Cayman Chemicals

-Stage 1 – Simple fatty liver (steatohepatitis) is a largely harmless buildup of fat in the liver cells that is usually only diagnosed during tests carried out for another reason.
+Stage 1 – Simple fatty liver (steatohepatitis) is a largely harmless buildup of fat in the liver cells that can sometime be diagnosed during routine Health Screening blood tests

-Stage 2 – Non- alcoholic steatohepatitis is a more serious form of NAFLD where the liver has become inflamed.
+Stage 2 – Non- alcoholic steatohepatitis (NASH) is a more serious form of NAFLD where the liver has become inflamed.
+Around 2-5% get to this stage

-Stage 4 – Cirrhosis which is the most serious stage, occurring after years of inflammation, where the liver shrinks and becomes scarred.
-This damage is permanent and can lead to liver failure and liver cancer.
+Stage 4 – Cirrhosis is the most serious stage, (usually occurring after years of inflammation), where the liver shrinks and becomes scarred.
+This damage unfortunately, is permanent and can lead to liver failure or liver cancer.

 Symptoms of NAFLD

-Usually there are no symptoms.
+Usually there are NO symptoms in the initial stages (hence the term ‘silent liver disease’).
 Some might complain of dull ache over top right of the abdomen, generalized lethargy, weakness and weight loss.
-If cirrhosis develops than signs and symptoms of liver failure are seen.
+Obvious symptoms only appear LATE at Stage 4 liver cirrhosis disease, when the signs and symptoms of liver failure can be seen.
+These include;

 Diagnosis of NAFLD

-Usually a routine blood test for liver function or ultrasound scan of the liver might pick up fatty liver.
+Usually a routine blood tests for liver function, liver Ultrasound scan or Fibroscan of the liver might pick up fatty liver.
+Sometimes, your doctor may suggest a liver biopsy to get more information to help stage your disease.

 Treatment of NAFLD

-• Lose weight – Losing 10% of your fat will remove the fat from your liver and reduce the inflammation.
-Reducing abdominal girth and total body fat is important.
+• Lose weight – Losing 10% of your fat may remove the fat from your liver or reduce the inflammation by 45-80%.
+Reducing Waist Circumference (WC), weight (BMI) and total body fat are other important parameters

-• Eat a healthy diet – Eat real food.
-Avoid refined carbohydrates and empty calorie foods.
-Sugars especially refined sugars increase inflammation.
-Also avoid preserved meats and processed foods.
-Also try eating smaller portions of food.
+• Eat a healthy diet – Eat real food such as Asian or Mediterranean diet which is high in vegetables and seafood.
+Avoid the Westernised diet which is high in refined carbohydrates, fat and empty calorie foods.
+Sugars especially refined sugars also increase inflammation.
+Avoid preserved meats and processed foods.
+Try eating smaller portions of food as part of your weight control diet program

 • Exercise regularly – Aerobic exercise like walking and cycling is good but any exercise is beneficial.
 The idea is just move.

-• Avoid alcohol – Alcohol is the other important cause of inflammation of the liver and should be avoided to prevent further damage to the liver.
+• Avoid alcohol – Alcohol is an important cause of inflammation of the liver and should be avoided to prevent further damage to the liver

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.